XFOSS/Oura/docs/architecture.md

 * a REPL front-end built on top of the interpreter so language features can be exercised interactively

-Future iterations will replace the experimental pieces with a modular pipeline written in modern C++23 with optional Zig build integration.
+The project is now driven by Zig's build system which compiles the C and C++23 components.
+Future iterations will continue to evolve this modular pipeline while keeping Zig at the centre of the build process.